5 Friends Who Changed My World View

+I have 5 friends who completely shifted my reality.
 We all have friends who change our world views.
 They open our eyes and our hearts and make us better people.
 I wanted to share how 5 of my friends didn’t start out that way.
 I’m a better friend, mother and human being for knowing them.
 Just a note, I changed my 5 friends names for their privacy and gave them “Friends” names instead.
 If you are one of these friends: I adore you and appreciate you more than you’ll ever know.
-I’m sorry I was such a judgmental b*t&h and thank you for educating me about life and love.
+I’m sorry I was such a judgmental bitch.
+Thank you for educating me about life and love.

 Pheobe has been through some seriously hard things in life.
-She chose drugs and bad relationships to deal with it when she was a teenager.
+She chose drugs and bad relationships to deal with them when she was a teenager.
 I stopped hanging out with her because that wasn’t the life I wanted when I grew up.
 When I heard she was a mother years later, I thought “Geez, I hope she pulls herself together or that kid is screwed”.
-People with messed up habits or pasts shouldn’t have kids and pull them into drama, right?
+People with messed-up habits or pasts shouldn’t have kids and pull them into drama, right?

 Pheobe had been through things that at the time I had no way of understanding.
 I had a pretty sheltered childhood.
 Pheobe dealt with her problems the only way that she knew how to at the time.